 Many people fall into debt, ranging from auto loans to credit card debt.
 These days, it’s especially hard to stay out of debt as people have either lost jobs or faced pay cuts.

-It's not difficult to find yourself in debt — even if you stick faithfully to your budget and don't use credit cards for anything frivolous.
-Unforeseen life circumstances such as losing a job or unpaid time off due to illness can force you to use a credit card to pay for utilities and other necessities.
-And then there are the unexpected expenses: car repairs, healthcare costs or a new water heater.
+Even if you stick faithfully to your budget, it can be hard to stay out of debt.
+Unforeseen life circumstances can force you to suffer financially as you try to pay for utilities and other necessities.
+And then there are the unexpected expenses that pop up in everyone’s lives: car repairs, healthcare costs or a new water heater.

 Put Down the Shovel

 The first step to getting out of debt is to stop digging yourself further into debt.
 Stop using debt to fund your lifestyle.
-Don't be afraid to cut up cards.
-If you don't have them, you won't use them.
-If you need to keep one for emergencies, place it in a container of water in your freezer.
+It’s not a bad idea to keep a credit card in case you need one for emergencies, but you can place it in a container of water in your freezer to keep yourself from using it frivolously.
 Waiting for it to thaw will give you time to examine whether there is another way to solve the problem.